MECA-SNAKE/flipper-snake/README.md

 driver.setPWM(5, 0, rotate_with_min_max(5, 80));
 ```
 Here we can see that we set the minimum and maximum pulses widths to 800 and 2000 microseconds respectively.
 This range specifies the range of pulses that we can send to rotate the servos from 0 to 180 degrees.
 A pulse of 800 microseconds means that the servo will move to the position 0 for example.
 Each pulse width is an angle to resume.
 Also we set the frequency to 50Hz allowing us to move each servo 50 times per second.
 Now the ```setPWM``` function here rotates the servo 5 to the position 80 degrees.
 The last we need is to convert the angle value into this pulse range, and it's done with this ```map``` function from Arduino that map a range of values to another range of values.
 Also a last step is to convert the value into a 12 bits resolution because it's how the PCA9685 is build.
+With this said, let's talk about the motions

 #### 1. Inchworm
 --> robin mon reuf